FindMySchool LogoFindMySchool

 The school follows the standard local authority admissions criteria.
 After Looked After Children and those with an EHCP naming the school, priority is given to children living in the catchment area, followed by siblings, and then distance.

 For families living outside the immediate Bassett catchment, securing a place can be competitive.
-The "last distance offered" varies annually but typically tightens as the school's reputation for progress grows.
+The "furthest distance at which a place was offered" varies annually but typically tightens as the school's reputation for progress grows.
 Families should use the FindMySchoolMap Search to check their precise distance from the school gates.

 Applications